DanB91/GBEmu/README.md

 	1. Go to the source directory in the CMD.
 	2. Run `cd windows`
 	3. Run `build`
+   - You can run `build help` for a list of options.
 	4. The executable is located in the build directory.

+## Contact and Screenshots
+This project is currently hosted on [GitHub](https://github.com/DanB91/GBEmu) and [Handmade Network](https://gbemu.handmade.network/).
+I host the latest screenshots on my Handmade Network project page.
+If you have any comments or questions, feel free to post on the forums on Handmade Network or reach out to me directly at dan.bokser at gmail dot com or shoot me DM on Twitter at dbokser91.